 Total Cycle Time/TAKT Time = 1

-Thus, you would now need 1 Workstation to complete this order of 24 forms in a day of 480 possible minutes working to a TAKT of 20 minutes.
+This calculation demonstrates that you now need 1 workstation to complete this order of 24 forms in a day of 480 possible minutes working to a TAKT of 20 minutes.
 This is often known as Crew Size.

 If you're interested in Quality Management, check out this course on Six Sigma.

 Watch this video on Introduction to Lean Six Sigma Green Belt Certification Training

 Find our Certified Lean Six Sigma Green Belt Online Classroom training classes in top cities: